Ordered vs Disordered States of the Random-Field Model in Three Dimensions: Analytical Results

 Multiplying this by ${\bf S}$ we have

 In the second term of Eq.\ (\ref{equation-S})

 because

-As long as small volumes are studied, this term is quadratic on the perturbation of ${\bf S}$ caused by the weak RF, as compared to other terms in Eq.\ (\ref{equation-S}) that are linear on ${\bf h}$.
+As long as small volumes are concerned, this term is quadratic on the perturbation of ${\bf S}$ caused by the weak RF and, therefore, it is small compared to other terms in Eq.\ (\ref{equation-S}) that are linear on ${\bf h}$.
 Consequently, at small distances this term can be safely dropped.
 Implicit solution of the remaining equation is

 with $G({\bf r})=-1/(4\pi|{\bf r}|)$ being the Green function of the $3d$ Laplace equation.
 Then

 where ${\bf g}\equiv{\bf h}-{\bf S}({\bf S}\cdot{\bf h})/S_{0}^{2}$.

 Neglecting the weak correlation between ${\bf h}$ and ${\bf S}$, with the help of the continuous equivalent of Eq.\ (\ref{eq:h-corr-ij}),